fbjorn/pot-websites/mvp.md

 ### Initial view

 - layout the steps needed to be productive (create an app): register - build - publish
+- Link to get started package (helps to create first app in under 3 minutes)

 ### Register for user account (a regular user account on PoT)